Nethram/callblaster/README.md

 Installation
 ------------
-1-Copy all files and directories to a directory  in your web-server where asterisk is installed.
+1-On your Asterisk server,copy all files and directories to a web directory (eg; /var/www/html/Callblaster).

-2- Open config.php in a text editor and change database configurations and base path to the installed directory.
+2-Open config.php in a text editor and change database configurations and base path to the installed directory.

 Provide your MySql host,database name, database user and database password.
 Give all privileges on the database to the user.
+You may use same database for Asterisk and Callblaster, credentials can be found at /etc/asterisk/freepbx.conf

 //Database configuration